-Homeostasis is a singular unifying principle for all living beings.
+In this tenth post, I assert that homeostasis is a singular unifying principle for all living beings.
 Homeostasis operates at all levels of nature in every living system: in molecules, cells, tissues, organs, organisms, societies, ecosystems and the planet as a whole (Lovelock, 2009).
 Tissue homeostasis regulates the birth (mitosis) and death of cells (apoptosis); many diseases are directly attributable to defective homeostasis leading to over production or under production of new cells relative to cell deletion (Fadeel & Orrenius, 2005).

 Biochemical and physiological feedback loops regulate billions of cells and thousands of compounds and reactions in the human body to maintain body temperature, metabolism, blood pH, fluid levels, blood glucose and insulin concentrations inside the body (Matthews et al., 1985).
 A body in good physical health is in biochemical and physiological homeostasis.
 Severe disruptions of homeostasis cause illnesses or can be fatal.

-Illustration credit: Graham McPhee.
+[Illustration credit: Graham McPhee]

 The Homeostasis Theory of Well-being (Marks, 2015)